The ever popular Nasi Lemak Bungkus served with spicy anchovies, peanuts, hard boiled eggs, and cucumber slices wrapped in banana leaves.

 Cooking rice using rice cooker

 - Wash and drain rice 4 to 5 times in rice cooker insert.
-Cover washed rice with water and allow it to soak together with knotted pandan leaves for 20 minutes.
-Drain rice and dry exterior of rice cooker insert.
-Add pandan leaves, ginger, and salt.
+Dry exterior of rice cooker insert.
+Add knotted pandan leaves, ginger, and salt.
 Pour in coconut milk.
 It should come up to about the 2¾ cups level.

 - Place insert into rice cooker and press the start button.
 When rice is cooked, unplug the rice cooker and allow rice to sit for 10 minutes.
 Fluff rice with a pair of chopsticks or a fork before serving.